changseverus/Building-a-ConvNet-classifier-from-scratch/README.md

-# Convolutional neural network from scratch
+# Building a ConvNet classifier from scratch

-Building a basic convolutional neural network using keras.

-Tensorflow and keras packages required.
+Convolutional neural network has been proven to be really effective in computer vision tasks, this notebook demonstrate a simple example of how to build a basic ConvNet image classifier using Keras.